vavoor/pipifax-lang/pipifax-spec.md

 ## Language specification

-A Pipifax program is one file containing function definitions and the compiler construction tools, e.g., UTF-8 with Java-based tools, ASCII,global variable declarations.
+A Pipifax program is one file containing function definitions and global variable declarations.

 ### Encoding

-The character encoding can be chosen to fit to the compiler construction tools, e.g., UTF-8 with Java-based tools, ASCII or ISO 8859-1 with flex/bison.
+The character encoding can be chosen to fit the compiler construction tools, e.g., UTF-8 with Java-based tools, ASCII or ISO 8859-1 with flex/bison.

 ### Comments